Laura Sogar: College career

 In college, Sogar competed for the University of Texas Longhorns.
 She was named Big 12 Swimmer of the Year in 2012.
 Sogar won an NCAA title in 2013 in the women's 200 breaststroke.

 International career

 Sogar competed at the 2008 Youth World Swimming Championships, winning three medals including a gold in the girls 4×100 m relay medley.

 Sogar first represented the United States in senior level competitions at the 25m 2012 World Swimming Championships in Istanbul.
 She won silver in the women's 200m breaststroke and a bronze medal in the women's 4 × 100 m relay medley event.

 Sogar completed twice at the US Olympic Swimming Trials.
 In 2008, she finished eighth in the 200m breaststroke and 13th in the 100m breaststroke event.
 At the 2012 Trials, Sogar finished fourth in the 200m breaststroke and ninth in the 100m breaststroke.

 Post-swimming career

 Since 2016, Sogar has been an improviser and stand-up comedian.
-As of 2024, she was engaged to comedian Matthew Broussard.
+In 2025, she married comedian Matthew Broussard.